 “This gives us a list of internal links to build when writing new copy related to that cluster.
 This also puts the list in order of importance, as the links are also filtered by traffic volume.”

-How topical authority impacts LLM and AI Overview visibility
+How topical authority impacts AI Overviews and LLM visibility

 “It would appear, at least for now, LLMs are using search engines as a means to measure authority,” says Lewis.